Maximize tax savings

 Previously, ELSS returns were tax-free.
 However, post Budget 2018, the long-term capital gains tax over Rs.1 lakh are taxable at 10%.
 The investor would not get the benefit of indexation.
 Even after the 10% tax cut, ELSS has the potential to deliver superior returns compared to other tax-saving instruments.
 The perks of ELSS investments are not limited to the taxes saved.
 The power of compounding ensures that your investment is doubled if you invest for, say, five years (tenure of tax-saving FD).
 Furthermore, the minimum lock-in period is only three years.

-Investing money in Fixed Deposits with banks allows individuals and HUFs to claim a tax deduction of up to ₹1,50,000 in a financial year.
-These deposits have a lock-in period of 5 years and no premature withdrawals or loans against the FDs are permitted.
+Investing in fixed deposits with banks allows individuals and HUFs to claim a tax deduction of up to Rs.1,50,000 in a financial year.
+These deposits have a lock-in period of five years.
+However, you cannot withdraw this deposit prematurely.
+But a positive point is that you can avail loans against your FDs.
 The interest earned on these deposits, however, is taxable as per the tax bracket of the individual.

 Here is a quick overview of the of the differences between ELSS and Tax Saving FDs over various parameters:

 |Definition||ELSS is a type of mutual fund that invests predominantly in equities or equity-oriented products.||A traditional investment instrument that you can invest as a lump sum with any bank.|